mirceanton/action-calver-release/README.md

         required: false
         type: boolean

-  # "Wet" run on any push to the main branch that changes a relevant file
+  # Dry run on any PR to the main branch to make sure the workflow would run
+  # successfully before merging
+  pull_request:
+    branches: ["main"]

+  # Automatically create releases on every push to the main branch
   push:
     branches: ["main"]
-    paths:
-      - action.yml
-      - .github/workflows/release.yaml

-  # "Dry" run on any PR to the main branch that changes a relevant file
-  pull_request:
-    branches: ["main"]
-    paths:
-      - action.yml
-      - .github/workflows/release.yaml

 jobs:
   release: